snirhap/FaceRecognizer/README.md

 $ python add_and_search_10_persons.py
 ```

-3. Logger
-There is a logger (used in logics.py) that can be defined to work in all classic log levels using an environment variable (DEBUG, INFO, etc.) and can also be defined to be written to an output file.
+3. There is a logger (used in logics.py) that can be defined to work in all classic log levels using an environment variable (DEBUG, INFO, etc.) and can also be defined to be written to an output file.